 leg by pressing the back of your knee flat down to the floor.
 Hold your knee

 Keeping the thigh muscles tight, lift your injured leg up

-so that your heel is about 12 inches off the floor.
+so that your heel is about 12 in.
+(30 cm) off the floor.
 Hold for 5 seconds, then

 How this information was developed to help you make better health decisions.